2009 swine flu pandemic in the United States by state: Utah

 in the school district began showing similar symptoms making three probable cases.
 All 8 schools in the Park City School District closed the following day.
 On May 1 the number of probable cases was increased to 9; 6 in Summit County (Park City), 2 in Salt Lake County and 1 in the Morgan-Weber Health District and about 80 suspected cases.
 On May 2 at around 11 o'clock the first confirmation came back for the original case, and 7 more were confirmed by the May 6.
 On May 6 the probable case count was at 30.
 As of June 11, Utah has reported 684 cases of swine flu and has not updated since; however, the CDC has reported 988 cases as of July 24.

 The first confirmed death from swine flu in Utah, of a 21-year-old man, was reported on May 20, 2009.
 On June 16, 2009, the number of reported deaths from Swine flu in Utah reached six.
 All six deaths had occurred in Salt Lake County.
 The state announced on June 17 two more deaths from swine flu, one of which occurred at an unspecified location outside of Salt Lake County, the other in Salt Lake County.
 Utah has reported 21 deaths as of October 15, 2009.

 New reports available from Utah's health department as of October 28, 2009 indicated there had been 30 deaths from H1N1 in Utah, 18 through August 31, 2009 and a further 12 since that time.

 On November 18, 2009, the Utah State Health department reported five more deaths from swine flu.

 Vermont

 The Vermont Department of Health announced a probable case of the H1N1 virus in rural Orleans County.
-Also, some cases found in Rutland County, 3 adults, 1 minor.
 Another case of the flu was confirmed involving an adult in Windsor County.

 As of July 22, there have been 62 laboratory confirmed cases.